Offirmo/offirmo-monorepo/stack--current/1-isomorphic/README.md

-## stdlib
+## isomorphic

-base libraries which usually have no dependencies
+= using only pure ECMAScript, no dependency on an engine (ex. node, browser, lambda...)